docbox-nz/docbox-website/docs/guides/setup/2-cli-config.md

 AWS_ACCESS_KEY_ID={YOUR AWS KEY ID}
 AWS_SECRET_ACCESS_KEY={YOUR AWS SECRET ACCESS KEY}
 ```

+Or an alternate method for providing the credentials, these are loaded through the AWS SDK
+so options like `AWS_PROFILE=my-profile` are also valid.

 These must be credentials with enough permissions to do the following:
 - s3:CreateBucket
 - s3:PutBucketNotification